-- 1) to take normal incidence as a reference and not the entire day. - 2) to take a reference of the same brand and type as the field pyranometer or a pyranometer of a higher class, and - 3) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated. - 4) to mount all instruments on the same platform, so that they have the same body temperature. - 5) assuming that the electronics are independently calibrated, to analyse radiation values at normal incidence radiation (possibly tilting the radiometers to approximately normal incidence); if this is not possible to compare 1 hour totals around solar noon for horizontally mounted instruments. - 6) for second class radiometers, to correct deviations of more than \pm 10 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (not applicable to SRA20). - 7) for first class pyranometers, to correct deviations of more than \pm 5 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (not applicable to SRA20). - 8) for secondary standard instruments, to correct deviations of more than \pm 3 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (applicable to pyranometer type SR20 as used in the SRA20).
+- 1) to take normal incidence as a reference and not the entire day. - 2) to take a reference of the same brand and type as the field pyranometer or a pyranometer of a higher class, and - 3) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated. - 4) to mount all instruments on the same platform, so that they have the same body temperature. - 5) assuming that the electronics are independently calibrated, to analyse radiation values at normal incidence radiation (possibly tilting the radiometers to approximately normal incidence), if this is not possible to compare 1 hour totals around solar noon for horizontally mounted instruments. - 6) for second class radiometers, to correct deviations of more than \pm 10 %.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity. - 7) for first class pyranometers, to correct deviations of more than \pm 5 %.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity. - 8) for secondary standard instruments, to correct deviations of more than \pm 3 %.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.